Data Scraping

 stream.end();Scraping Specific Columns

-If you only need values from a single column across all pages, use table.map().
+If you only need values from a single column, use table.map().
+Increase maxPages when you want to scan beyond the first page.

 typescript